-“Our rights to desire, to freely inhabit our bodies, to exist without discrimination based on our (access to) assets or where we come from, have all been hard won, and often alongside the visual and aesthetic expressions of artists.
-With the knowledge that artists reflect their time in the ways they record, perceive and create, I have been watching artists’ film and video and reading texts in the critical writing index to study the ethics and political struggles of the past.
-This archival project research considers the decades of collected film, video and critical writing that has been gathered at Vtape.
-I propose to trace the changes in our art and activism in the 70s, 80s and 90s until today, with particular attention to the development of black film and video practices, in order to see where headway has been made and where our struggles may have become stagnant.
+“Our rights to desire, to freely inhabit our bodies and to exist without discrimination based on origin or (access to) assets have all been hard won, and often alongside the work and creative expression of artists.
+With the knowledge that artists reflect their time in the ways they record, perceive and create, during my residency at Vtape I have been studying the ethical and political struggles of the past through film, video and critical texts in the holdings.
+I have been searching with particular attention to the development of black film and video practices to locate where, and how, our efforts in art and activism have led to social change.
 I ask: what are the concerns of a new generation of emerging racialized artists?
 In what ways do their questions parallel those of the 70s, 80s and 90s?

 image: Maigre Dog, Donna James, 1990.